What is discoid eczema?

 Ultraviolet radiation (UV) treatment

-Phototherapy several times weekly for 6–12 weeks can reduce extent and severity of discoid eczema.
+Phototherapy several times weekly for 6–12 weeks for generalised or widespread discoid eczema can reduce itch and improve the rash.

 Intralesional steroids are sometimes injected into one or two particularly stubborn areas of discoid eczema.
 This treatment is unsuitable for multiple lesions.

 Systemic steroids are reserved for severe and extensive cases of discoid eczema.
-They are usually prescribed for a few weeks, while continuing steroid creams and emollients on residual dermatitis.
+They are usually prescribed for a few weeks before continuing topical steroids and emollients on residual dermatitis.

 Other oral treatments

 Persistent and troublesome discoid eczema is occasionally treated with methotrexate, azathioprine or ciclosporin.
-These medicines have important risks and side effects and require careful monitoring by a specialist dermatologist.
-They may be more suitable in many cases than long-term s steroids.
+These medicines require careful monitoring by a specialist dermatologist.
+They may be more suitable than long-term systemic steroids.